Mental health during the COVID-19 pandemic: Impact on children

 Children and families also had psychological effects due to the COVID-19 pandemic.
 A study looking at children between the ages of 5-11 and their caregivers in the UK found that more than 30% of caregivers reported changes in their children's behavioral and emotional states.
 61.4% stated their children had an increase in frustration and some of the other symptoms reported were irritability, restlessness, anger, anxiety, sadness, worry and being more likely to argue with the rest of the family.
 During the pandemic there was a significant increase in the amount of time children spent on screens, and less on physical activity and sleeping.
 More than half of the caregiver's reported their psychological distress levels increased during the lockdown, which was significantly related to child symptoms.
+Fear was also very common amongst youth, particularly fear for infection or concern for family members and as mentioned above, this led to an increase of the levels of anxiety and depression.

 On October 19, 2021, the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, and the Children's Hospital Association declared a "national emergency" for children's mental health.

 One study reported that many children who were separated from caregivers during the pandemic experienced a crisis.
 Children who were isolated or quarantined during past pandemics were more likely to develop acute stress disorders, adjustment disorders and experience grief, with 30% of children meeting the clinical criteria for PTSD.
 A meta-analysis of 15 studies performed reported that 79.4% of children and teenagers suffered negative consequences: 42.3% were irritable, 41.7% had symptoms of depression, 34.5% struggled with anxiety, and 30.8% had problems with inattention.
 Many young people struggled with boredom, fear, and sleep problems.